-- This medicine may raise the chance of heart and blood vessel side effects like heart attack and stroke.
-If these happen, they can be deadly.
-The risk of these side effects may be greater if you have heart disease or risks for heart disease.
-However, the risk may also be raised in people who do not have heart disease or risks for heart disease.
-The risk of these health problems can happen as soon as the first weeks of using sumatriptan and naproxen and may be greater with higher doses or with long-term use.
+- This medicine may raise the risk of heart and blood vessel problems like heart attack and stroke.
+These effects can be deadly.
+The risk may be greater if you have heart disease or risks for heart disease.
+However, it can also be raised even if you do not have heart disease or risks for heart disease.
+The risk can happen within the first weeks of using sumatriptan and naproxen and may be greater with higher doses or long-term use.
 Do not use sumatriptan and naproxen right before or after bypass heart surgery.

 Uses of Sumatriptan and Naproxen:

 - It is used to treat migraine headaches.

 What do I need to tell my doctor BEFORE I take Sumatriptan and Naproxen?

 - If you have an allergy to sumatriptan, naproxen, or any other part of sumatriptan and naproxen.

 - If you have an allergy to aspirin or NSAIDs.